Skip to main content

 Some fields are Required (see the fifth column).
 Some of these are by default, like Counterparty Legal Name which names both the contract and the counterparty signing side.
 Others have been assigned as required in the INTERNAL FORMS flow of the template in Juro.

-All required fields must be mapped for the contract to generate.
+All required fields must be mapped for the contract to be generated.

 Required fields can be configured in the INTERNAL FORMS tab of the relevant template.